marcus-grant/playbook-mycloud/notes.md

 The `groups` key in the `user` module of this task just adds the current user to a list of groups.
 In ansbile's YAML format, it's possible to define lists in one line.
 If there were two or more groups those could be added to the user as well by seperating them with commas within the square brackets like this: `[sudo, admin, chads]`.
 This user is added to the `sudo` group because a later task will allow it to escalate user priveleges through the `sudo` command.

 The rest of the parameters are fairly explanatory.
 The `state` parameter just determines how to handle this state of the user, with `present` telling it that it should just be modified if there's changes to be made.
 The `shell` parameter allows setting the startup shell that user will use when logged in, in this case `bash`.
 And finally `createhome` makes sure that a home directory for this user exists, with default location `/home/USERNAME`.

+## Set a Root Password

+Some Virtual Private Server providers don't provide a root password making it difficult to log into their rescue console to save yourself from any administrative mistakes.
+Let's start this ansible playbook with a simple task by

 ### Give New User Sudo Priveleges